 Water hyacinth is a weed that once clogged all the waterways around Vietnam.
 But despite its history, it is now considered an eco-friendly choice for weaving home decor baskets and other home decor products.

-Watch Our Video About Water Hyacinth And Other Weaving Production
+Video About Water Hyacinth And Other Weaving Production

 (Click On The Link Below)